Clairjordi/6.IRC/README.md

 Server : ```./ircserv <port 6665-6669> <keyword>```
-Client : cd Client/ ```./sic -h <localhost> -p <port> [-n <nickname>] [-k <keyword>]```
+Client : cd Client/ ```./sic -h <localhost> -p <port> [-n <nickname>] [-k <keyword>]``` Important : for this client, put ":" before all commands

 Create an IRC chat [Internet Relay Chat : TCP/IP protocol for message communication on the Internet] with the following basic commands :